VideotronicMaker/google-tts-and-lm-studio-local-server/README.md

 The main file is the "kitt_g_voice.py"

 The "run_script.bat" file is for quickly running the application in your terminal without having to type all of the cmds over and over each time you run the file.
+Keep this file in the same folder as the "kitt_g_voice.py" file.

 The "system_message.txt" file is where you can give the model custom instructions also known as a system prompt or pre-prompt.
+Keep this file in the same folder also.

+Put your GOOGLE_APPLICATION_CREDENTIALS file somewhere else for security.
+Copy the path to wherever you put it and pste the path into the "run_script.bat" file.

 # Google Cloud Setup for Text-to-Speech